-In addition to the Company's core solution, in August 2012, the Company began underwriting patent infringement liability insurance policies to insure against certain costs of litigation.
-In March 2014, the Company formed a reinsurance company to assume a portion of the underwriting risk on insurance policies that the Company issues on behalf of a Lloyd's of London underwriting syndicate.
-The Company began placing new policies under the reinsurance model in May 2014.
-As of and for the six months ended June 30, 2016, the effect of the insurance policies that the Company has issued or assumed through its reinsurance business was not material to the Company's results of operations, financial condition or cash flows.
+In addition to the Company's core solution, the Company underwrites patent infringement liability insurance policies to insure against certain costs of litigation through its reinsurance company which assumes a portion of the underwriting risk on insurance policies that the Company issues on behalf of a Lloyd's of London underwriting syndicate.
+As of and for the nine months ended September 30, 2016, the effect of the insurance policies that the Company has issued or assumed through its reinsurance business was not material to the Company's results of operations, financial condition or cash flows.

-In January 2016 the Company acquired Inventus Solutions, Inc. ("Inventus"), now a wholly-owned subsidiary of the Company, and began offering its discovery services solution which provides technology-enabled services to assist leading law firms and corporate legal departments manage costs and risks related to the litigation discovery process.
+In January 2016, the Company acquired Inventus Solutions, Inc. ("Inventus"), now a wholly-owned subsidiary of the Company, and began offering its discovery services solution which provides technology-enabled services to assist leading law firms and corporate legal departments manage costs and risks related to the litigation discovery process.
 The Company's discovery services solution includes data hosting and backup, data processing and collection, project management, document review, and traditional document production.
 All of these services are designed to streamline the administration of litigation, investigations, and regulatory compliance.

-2. Basis of Presentation and Significant Accounting Policies
+Basis of Presentation and Significant Accounting Policies